Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Coordination_And_Centralization-slides.md

 Let's all learn together.
 Shoot the shit until the initial nervousness starts to wear off, or at least peaks.

+Lets get started.

+For 100ks of year, humans have been on this earth.
+During this time we have been working on better and better ways to understand each other, and coordinate with each other.
+Sometimes we coordinate to do great things like build skyscrapers, or win sports tournaments.
+Other times we just coordinate enough to not anger each other.

+I believe that blcokchain is our generation's contribution to this endeavor that human kind is on.

 ---

 ## Goals